Shelter Island Police blotter

 AIDED CASES

-Shelter Island Emergency Medical Service teams transported two people to Eastern Long Island Hospital on February 9 and 10.
+SIEMS teams transported aided cases to Eastern Long Island Hospital on February 16 and February 20, and responded to another case on the 20th.